alexqguo/drinking-board-game-v2/README.md

 Boards:
 * Add Zelda board
-  * mandatory spaces are skipped the second time
-    * create "mandatoryOnce" field and put it on all bosses except the last ones
-    * for each player, create "visitedMandatories" field (or maybe just all visited spaces) to track where they've been
   * gohma- combination
     * need both teleport and immediate turn
   * saria's song space, choice rule